"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

 She punches him in the arm.

-"Well, we lost the house ’cause of all this, so what do we do now?"
+"Well, we lost the condo ’cause of all this, so like, what do we do now?"

-There’s a moment of fear you could cut like a knife.
+There’s a moment of fear you could cut with a knife.

-"Take a breath, sexy, we’ll be fine.
+"Take a breath, beautiful, we’ll be fine.
 We’ve been through worse.
 Bring your gym bag, it’s a gorgeous day, let’s enjoy Queen’s Park."

-Hailey’s joy and affection shines bright as she hugged her man, yet again.
+Hailey’s cheeks blush and her glow as she hugs her man, yet again.

-"Thanks so much Srikanth, for taking me and Hailey in.
+"Thanks so much for taking me and Hailey in, Srikanth.
 We really appreciate it."

 "Hey man, what are friends for?
 And besides, I feel more comfortable knowing you’re not on the streets."
-Srikanth says, maybe a bit too gravely.
+Sri says, maybe a bit too gravely.